William F. Winter: Legislative action

 Facing enormous pressure from the public and the state's major newspapers, the state house quickly put together the Education Reform Act, which included public kindergartens, a raise for teacher salaries, new teaching certification and school accreditation standards, more robust compulsory education measures, and provisions to hire reading aides for elementary schools.
-On December 11, the House approved the bill, 80 votes to 38.
-The following week the bill was sent to the Senate for consideration, quickly passing the Education Committee before becoming stalled in the Finance Committee, which removed the provisions for public kindergartens.
+On December 11, the House approved the bill, and the following week it was sent to the Senate for consideration, where it became stalled in the Finance Committee, which removed the provisions for public kindergartens.
 Under pressure from Dye, Bodron voted to move the bill forward, but continued to openly criticize the proponents of the bill and denounced Winter's young aides as "the Boys of Spring".
-On December 16, the bill was debated by the state senate and kindergarten provisions were narrowly restored, 26 votes to 25.
-Shortly thereafter the full bill was adopted, 43 votes to 9.
-Following the houses' leadership conference committee to resolve differences between the two versions of the legislation, the Education Reform Act was adopted on December 20 by both Houses.
+On December 16, the bill was debated by the Senate and kindergarten provisions were narrowly restored.
+Shortly thereafter the Senate adopted the full bill.
+Following a meeting of a conference committee to resolve differences between the two versions of the legislation, the Education Reform Act was adopted on December 20 by both Houses.
 Winter signed it into law the following day.
 He received substantial praise in the national media and from Democratic leaders for his success in pushing through the reforms.

 Having gained political momentum in the legislature, in the 1983 session Winter successfully pushed through the Public Utilities Reform Act and several penal reform measures, including a $51 million appropriations bill to fund the construction of new state correctional facilities to alleviate overcrowding and a separate women's penitentiary.
 Continuing to struggle with budget deficits, he called another special session of the legislature in November 1983 and convinced it to temporarily raise sales taxes and impose an individual and corporate income surtax to resolve an impending $120 million shortfall in the next fiscal year.